louis-tru/quark/docs/CURRENT_WORK.md

 - Backend target split is intentional: GL/GLES is only expected to guarantee the AASide path.
 Do not spend effort making GL support CGAA or CAPA unless explicitly requested.
 CGAA/CAPA are Metal/Vulkan-class compute paths.
+- 2026-07-02 CAPA optimization checkpoint: the current batch-heavy CAPA path is now competitive with and can exceed AASide in the 100-overlapping-star test scene, measuring around `2.6ms` on the user's Metal capture.
+Single/simple draws are still expected to favor AASide because CAPA has a fixed 12-pass cost.
+CAPA's value proposition is high-complexity batched UI/path scenes where order culling, retained-boundary coverage, and composite early-out can remove large amounts of repeated work.
+- Current optimization direction is no longer micro-tuning arbitrary code.
+The important completed pieces are: order-visible boundary compaction, conservative full-tile `SrcOver` opacity culling, top-to-bottom composite with repaired coverage groups, and `CAPABlendFront` for resolving front layers against an unknown bottom color.
+Remaining high-value work is correctness validation for leakage/seams and later image/gradient opacity integration, not more generic pass-size tweaking.
+- 2026-07-02 CoverageTile locality checkpoint: packed R8 coverage was split out of `CAPABoundaryTile` into z-linear `CAPACoverageTile` storage allocated by the order pass.
+This removes the old compact `visibleBoundaryTiles` indirection and makes composite consume coverage in per-global-tile layer order.
+In the current 100-star capture the timing is roughly unchanged (`CAPA coverage` about 27.5%, `CAPA composite` about 25.4%), so treat this as a structural locality cleanup whose payoff may depend on broader scenes.

 Current CAPA caution: